BruceWind/SoftCodec/README.md

 In addition, `master` branch has all of stable codes, If you want to look code in development, checkout other branches.

+Take look at [CodecLibsBuildSH](https://github.com/BruceWind/CodecLibsBuildSH) in case you want to upgrade version of Codec.